theogiraudet/Bookshelf/docs/contribute/debug-tools.md

 To run the tests, you have two options:

-1. **Headless Mode**: We provide a simple command `pdm run modules test` that allows you to run the tests headlessly, without having to open the game
+1. **Headless Mode**: We provide a simple command `uv run modules test` that allows you to run the tests headlessly, without having to open the game
 2. **In-Game**: Download and install the Minecraft Fabric mod.
 Once that's done, you can run the tests using the test command in Minecraft

 ```{admonition} Java Required